genotrance/px/README.md

     192.168.0.1/24 - CIDR

   --noproxy=  proxy:noproxy=
-  Direct connect to specific subnets like a regular proxy.
+  Direct connect to specific subnets or domains like a regular proxy.
 Comma separated
-    Skip the NTLM proxy for connections to these subnets 127.0.0.1 - specific ip
+    Skip the NTLM proxy for connections to these hosts 127.0.0.1 - specific ip
     192.168.0.* - wildcards
     192.168.0.1-192.168.0.255 - ranges
     192.168.0.1/24 - CIDR
+    example.com - domains

   --useragent=  proxy:useragent=
   Override or send User-Agent header on client's behalf